List of Ridiculousness episodes (seasons 1–20): Season 7 (2015–16)

+The season premiered on MTV on October 8, 2015, with guest 50 Cent and concluded on June 30, 2016, with two guests: Zara Larsson and Rae Sremmurd.

 Note: The first two episodes of this season were shot in New York at 1515 Broadway as opposed to Los Angeles.
 However, there was no laptop stage on the set.
 This is also the final season to use the laptop stage.

 Ending Segment: Unlike previous seasons, the ending segment varied between each episode in Season 7.
 The most common segments are "Flash Forward", where Rob would play two clips in the style of "before and after", and "Not What It Looks/Sounds Like", where Rob would play a questionable sound or video clip, only to have it become something totally unexpected.
 Later episodes in the season omitted the ending segment.

 Season 8 (2016)

+The season premiered on MTV on July 7, 2016, with two episodes: Chanel and Sterling XXVII and Eric Andre II and concluded on September 27, 2016, with three episodes: Chanel and Sterling XXXVII, Jolene Van Vugt and Chanel and Sterling XXXVIII.

 Note: The oversized laptop is replaced with a new set.

 Ending Segment: Like season 7, this varies between 2 segments, "Clip Hybrid" - where Rob would take two or more clips and mash them up together; and "Slo-Mo Ender" - where a slow-motion clip is played.